Biography

 The Advertiser (Stari Most, Come Out Festival, 2011, Adelaide)

 The story of emigration to Australia is close to the bone for composer-educator Richard Chew, who with his family made that long journey back in 2005.
-He felt, however, that perhaps the seeds of that trek had always been there, remembering from his youth a visit to the Birmingham Art Gallery where he was struck by Ford Madox Ford's painting The Last of England.
+He felt, however, that perhaps the seeds of that trek had always been there, remembering from his youth a visit to the Birmingham Art Gallery where he was struck by Ford Madox Brown's painting The Last of England.

 When, years later, he found that it was a self portrait of the artist and his family, about to leave on that same long journey, it struck a chord that wouldn't go.